Deciding which stake pool is the best for you

 - Off-protocol considerations

-From the protocol standpoint
+From a protocol standpoint

 The key differentiator from the protocol point of view is the performance of the stake pools.
 Daedalus Rewards Wallet Delegation Center displays relevant performance indicators for all the available stake pools.